limegreenpeper1/flymyai-lora-trainer/README.md

 2. **Description Quality**: Write detailed, accurate descriptions of your images
 3. **Consistency**: Maintain consistent style and quality across your dataset
 4. **Dataset Size**: For good results, use at least 10-50 image-text pairs
-5. **Trigger Words**: If training on a specific concept, include consistent trigger words in descriptions
+5. **Trigger Words**:
+   - For FLUX character training: Use "ohwx woman" or "ohwx man" as trigger words
+   - For Qwen training: No specific trigger words required
 6. **Auto-generate descriptions**: You can generate image descriptions automatically using [Florence-2](https://huggingface.co/spaces/gokaygokay/Florence-2)

 ### Quick Data Validation